Ron Hargrave: Biography

 Ronald Jay Hargrave was born in Brooklyn, New York to Vaudeville performers directly after the big Wall Street crash of 1929.
 His family, trying to avert disaster, moved to Hollywood, California in 1936, where they settled and he began his lifelong career choices for the entertainment industry.

 Hargrave entered into military life right at the start of his acting and musical career.
-During his military service time, he met up with the daughter of Lou Costello, which started him off in the film industry and got him a record deal with MGM.
+During his military service time, he met up with the daughter of Lou Costello, who started him off in the film industry and got a record deal for him with MGM.

 Hargrave moved to Ventura County, California, where he resided near his daughter and continued to play music for small clubs and small audiences.
 He often surprised the downtown shop and small restaurant owners with impromptu visits where he played his ukulele for passersby.

 Hargrave died in Camarillo, California on May 16, 2023, at the age of 93.